 Post-hire: If the role continues to be vague, or shifts after you make the hire, your new employee won’t understand what it takes to succeed.
 They’ll think they’re doing a good job while you’re increasingly frustrated that they’re focused on the wrong activities.

 How we get clarity without job descriptions

 Our clients are never asked to create a job description for their open positions.
 Instead, in a collaborative meeting, we create their ideal candidate profile.
 The document details your company culture, what skills your employee will need to succeed, and everything in between.
-Talent managers then use the profile as a roadmap to find working and winning candidates for the role.
+Talent acquisition managers then use the profile as a roadmap to find working and winning candidates for the role.

 This approach is more comprehensive than a simple job description and increases the likelihood of finding candidates who are ready to win on Day 1 of their new job.